OPCFoundation/UA-.NETStandard/SampleApplications/Samples/GDS/README.md

 - **GlobalDiscoveryServerLibrary:** Common Global Discovery Server classes for .Net 4.6 and .Net Standard.
 - **NetCoreGlobalDiscoveryServer:** Global Discovery Server for .Net Standard with Json database implementation to demonstrate the abstracted database registration and certificate authority interface.
 (The gdsdb.json is not a secure database and should only be used for testing).
 - **GlobalDiscoveryClient:** Global Discovery Client for .Net 4.6. with Windows forms user interface.
-- **GlobalDiscoveryClientControls:** Global Discovery Client Controls reusable controls for .Net 4.6.
+- **GlobalDiscoveryClientControls:** Global Discovery Client reusable controls for .Net 4.6.
 - **GlobalDiscoveryClientLibrary:** Common Global Discovery Client classes for .Net 4.6 and .Net Standard.
 - **GlobalDiscoveryClientTest:** Unit tests for .Net Standard Global Discovery client and server libraries.